Twins vs. Guardians Player Props Betting Odds

-Byron Buxton and Jose Ramirez are two of the players with prop bets available when the Minnesota Twins and the Cleveland Guardians meet at Target Field on Friday (first pitch at 8:10 PM ET).
+Jose Ramirez is among the players with prop bets on the table when the Minnesota Twins and the Cleveland Guardians square off at Target Field on Saturday (first pitch at 7:15 PM ET).

 Bet on this matchup or its props with DraftKings!